mantidproject/mantid/docs/source/algorithms/PredictPeaks-v1.rst

     Peaks with relative intensity < 1%: 94
     Number of absences: 16
     Absent HKLs: [[2,0,-1], [3,0,-1], [4,0,-1], [5,0,-1], [6,0,-3], [6,0,-1], [7,0,-3], [7,0,-1], [8,0,-3], [8,0,-1], [9,-1,0], [9,0,-3], [9,0,-1], [10,0,-5], [10,0,-3], [10,0,-1]]

+All absent HKLs have the form H0L with odd L. This fits with the reflection conditions given for :math:`Pbca` in the International Tables for Crystallography A.

 Please note that the calculated structure factors are currently not corrected for any instrument effects, so depending on instrument